abhin4v/abhin4v.github.io/posts/ps-simple-rest-service.md

 }
 ```

-### Listing Users
+### Listing all Users

-Listing users is quite simple since it doesn't require us to take any request parameter.
+Listing all users is quite simple since it doesn't require us to take any request parameter.

 We add the handler to the `src/SimpleService/Handler.purs` file: